 Portions of the Waimānalo Homestead community are located within the FEMA-designated tsunami inundation zone and are subject to flooding.
-These areas need to be evacuated during certain conditions such tsunami and hurricanes, however, much evacuation of the existing (Kalaniana'ole Highway) is along the coast and can be dangerous during such conditions.
-An alternate roadway located inland and traversing through the former quarry has been proposed but never been developed. has Waimānalo benficiaries identified development of an evacuation plan as one of their priority projects during the 2011 Regional Plan update process.
+These areas need to be evacuated during certain conditions such as tsunami and hurricanes, however, much evacuation of the existing route (Kalaniana'ole Highway) is along the coast and can be dangerous during such conditions.
+An alternate roadway located inland and traversing through the former quarry has been proposed but never developed. has been Waimānalo benficiaries identified development of an evacuation plan as one of their priority projects during the 2011 Regional Plan update process.